mikepqr/mike.place/content/post/data-science-phd/data-science-phd.md

 matters of public record.
 You can search by title and employer.
 It's not impossible you'll find the salaries of people who work where you've applied, doing exactly the job you've applied for.
-There's nothing like knowing the salary of your interviewer to levels the playing field during negotiations.
+There's nothing like knowing the salary of your interviewer to level the playing field during negotiations.

 Both data sources are flawed.
 Naively applied, the O'Reilly formula tells you that you should subtract $5000-6000 from your salary if your gender is female.